RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

   - Switch to special IDLE thread
   - Goes into lowest power possible mode

-- A Thread is just a function with signature:
+- A thread is just a function with signature:
 ```c
 void *thread_handler(void *arg);
 ```